 command.

-To install a collector on a Windows system, do the following:
+To install a collector on a Windows system:

 Click the Installation tab and select the Windows platform from the installation options on the left.